bubunyo/bubunyo.github.io/_posts/2019-06-13-state-of-payments-in-ghana-2019.md

 Unless there is a change to our approach to this solution, best believe, we are all at the mercy of the best of the broken payment systems.

+Do you have any other theories or belive different, let me know on [twitter](https://twitter.com/KiddBubu)